-where $\Delta E_d = E_d - E{d=\infty}$ , $E{d=\infty}$ is the HOMO (LUMO) energy of a model cluster in which the distance between dopants is infinite, and K is a constant.
-K is primarily independent of the dopant and the host matrix.
-Nitrogen and boron dopants, which are deep impurities in diamond, are thought to be shallow in ta-C due to the presence of the $\pi$ states [14].
-Our calculations give deep donor and acceptor states in all cases.
+From the results obtained for ta-C and a-Si a general conclusion can be drawn: the relative position of dopant pairs determines the formation of midgap states in tetrahedrally coordinated amorphous semiconductors primarily, and the random network plays only a subordinate role.
+A simple relationship was found between the HOMO(LUMO) energy (E_d) and the inverse distance (d) of dopant pairs: $\Delta E_d \approx k/d$, where $\Delta E_d = E_d - E{d-\infty}$. $E{d-\infty}$ is the HOMO(LUMO) energy of a model cluster in which the distance between dopants is infinite, and k is a constant.
+K is primarily independent on the dopant and the host matrix.
+Our calculations give deep donor and acceptor states in all the cases.
 Increasing the size of the model cluster these states remain at their positions and the gap becomes narrower.
-Allan et al. [15] have also found a confinement effect for a-Si nanoclusters.
-Thus, the deep states obtained from our calculations may become shallow in bigger, more realistic models.
+Allan et al. [16] have also found a confinement effect for a-Si nanoclusters.
+Thus, the deep states obtained from our calculations may become shallow in larger models.